-As Chief for the Section of Breast Surgery and a surgical oncologist dedicated to the care of patients with breast cancer, I work closely with a multidisciplinary team in the Stacy Goldstein Breast Cancer Center to provide compassionate, comprehensive patient care including the most advanced surgical techniques.
+As Chief for the Section of Breast Surgery and a surgical oncologist dedicated to the care of patients with breast cancer, I work closely with a multidisciplinary team in the Breast Oncology Program to provide compassionate, comprehensive patient care including the most advanced surgical techniques.

 Breast Cancer is a complex disease with multiple causes, types and treatment options.
 I ensure that my patients are provided with the necessary information about their diagnosis, their genetics and their treatment options so that together we can determine the most appropriate and successful treatment plan to fit their lifestyle and conquer their disease.